oliverkurth/vfat-fuse/README.md

 Missing is proper creation of short filenames when a long file name entry is created.
 This may be an issue if multiple long filenames are converted to one single short name.

-Also missing is thread support, therefore you will need to set the `-s` option to start it in single thread mode.
+`vfat-fuse` currently is not threadsafe, therefore you will need to set the `-s` option to start it in single threaded mode.

 ## Building